wnccys/ERBRender/README.md

 # erbrender
-erbRender works making the bound and rendering an given block of html.erb inside a template;
+erbrender makes the bound and rendering an given block of html.erb inside a template;

 ## Installation